 Kaffemisjonen is a popular spot in the city of Bergen.
 With plenty of seating and an owner with a passion for specialty coffee and quality beans, this is a must-visit spot.

 Det Lille Kaffe Kompaniet is hidden within the streets of Bergen.
 The outside of this cute cafe boasts a bright white exterior and a European charm.
 Not only is their coffee delicious, but I have been told that their mocha is a must-try if that is your drink of choice.

 If you are a fan of museums this city has you covered.
 As a pillar of history and cultural excellence Bergen offers a wide range of museums for all interests.

 Troldhaugen Edvard Grieg Museum was the summer home of composer Edvard Grieg – a composer that almost defines Norway.
 Here you are able to explore his home, as well as the grounds to get a glimpse into his life.

 If you are a history buff there are a number of options for you to explore.
 Gamle Bergen Museum – Bymuseet in Bergen consists of a collection of older, wooden buildings collected from different areas in the city and region.
 You are also able to explore the interiors of certain buildings and watch skits performed by actors at certain times of the day.

 Bergen does not disappoint when it comes to a rich history in art.
-KODE Art Museums of Bergen is one of Scandinavians largest museums for art and music.
+KODE Art Museums of Bergen is one of Scandinavian largest museums for art and music.
 KODE contains almost 50,000 pieces that can be experienced amongst four buildings in Bergen city center.
-It has a unique combination of art museums and composers’ homes, of visual art, historical objects, concerts and parklands.
+It has a unique combination of art museums and composers’ homes, visual art, historical objects, concerts and parklands.